wisroot-com/xnew/website/docs/getstart.md

 ![](/img/introduction.svg)

 xnew is a JavaScript library for component oriented programming.
-You can architect your program as a collection of simple components.
+You can architect your code as a collection of simple components.

 ## setup
 ### via cdn